The Orb: 1988–1990: Paterson & Cauty

 Throughout 1989 the Orb, along with Youth, developed a music production style that incorporated ambient music with a diverse array of samples and recordings.
 The British music press later labelled the music ambient house.
 The culmination of the group's musical work came toward the end of the same year when they recorded a session for John Peel on BBC Radio 1.
-The track, then known as "Loving You," was largely improvisational and featured a wealth of sound effects and samples from science fiction radio plays, nature sounds, and Minnie Riperton's "Lovin' You".
+The track, then known as "Loving You", was largely improvisational and featured a wealth of sound effects and samples from science fiction radio plays, nature sounds, and Minnie Riperton's "Lovin' You".
 For its release as a single on the record label Big Life, the Orb changed the title to "A Huge Ever Growing Pulsating Brain That Rules from the Centre of the Ultraworld".
 Upon the single's release, Riperton's management forced Big Life to remove the unlicensed Riperton sample, ensuring that only the initial first-week release of the single contained the original vocals of Minnie Riperton; subsequent pressings used vocals from a sound-alike.
-Despite its running time of 22 minutes, the sample-laden single reached #78 on the British singles charts.
+Despite its running time of 19 minutes, the sample-laden single reached No. 78 on the UK singles chart.
 Soon thereafter, the Orb were commissioned by Dave Stewart to remix his top-20 single "Lily Was Here".
 The group obliged and were soon offered several more remix jobs from artists including Erasure and System 7.